 - Applications of Java are in embedded technologies like SIM cards, disk players, TV, etc.

-- Network Applications and Web services like, Internet connection, Web App Development.
+- Network Applications and Web services like Internet connection, Web App Development.

-Differences between Java and C++
+Differences between Java and C++ are as follows:

-|Founder||Java was developed by James Gosling at Sun Microsystems.||C++ was developed by Bjarne Stroustrup at Bell Labs since 1979 as an extension of the C language.|
+|Founder||Java was developed by James Gosling at Sun Microsystems.||C++ was developed by Bjarne Stroustrup at Bell Labs in 1979 as an extension of the C language.|